kass173/Project-4/README.md

 This preprocessed CSV has been saved as TG_stars.
 This is the fully preprocessed dataset from which we worked.

+### Tableau Visualisations
-For Tableau visualisations, we used two slightly different datasets to allow for different visualisations:
+We used two slightly different datasets to allow for different visualisations:

 1. one with a target column name designed to tell more of a story [TG_stars](Resources/TG_stars_database.csv)
 2. one without, and the other was more for numerical analysis [final_stars](Resources/final_stars.csv)

-For our supervised learning models, we used two different datasets because we had two different classification models.
-One was based on a sample size of 10,000, and the other was based on a sample size of 100,000.
-Both datasets were cleaned the same way but preprocessed slightly differently.
-The datasets can be found [here](Resources/TG_stars.csv) and [here](Resources/PreProcess_2Targets_beforeDownSample.csv).

-### Tableau Visuals
-Presenting numerical analyses of data
+Presenting numerical analyses of data, detailed images are stored in the [Tableau](/Resources/Tableau) folder.

 [Stars Tableau Dashboard 1](https://public.tableau.com/app/profile/rahmi.rahmiev/viz/StellarDashboard/Dashboard1)
 ![Final_stars_Dashboard](Images/Tableau/StellarDashboard.png)